ProwlEngine/Prowl/Prowl.Editor/Profiling/PROFILING_MODEL.md

 - `State` (`ProfiledPipelineState`) - full blend/depth-stencil/rasterizer state for a graphics switch, or thread-group size for a compute switch (whichever doesn't apply is null)
 - `Objects` - the calling objects drawn under this switch before the next one
-- `Draws` - draws issued under this switch that never correlated to a `Renderable` event: a post-process blit, a fullscreen triangle, a user-invoked immediate draw, anything outside the normal culled-object pipeline. `DrawHierarchyCollector` flushes whatever's still buffered and unclaimed straight here whenever the switch changes, the view ends, or the frame ends - so these draws are never silently dropped, and never misattributed to some later, unrelated object either.
+- `Draws` - every draw/dispatch issued under this switch, in order, both the ones claimed by a calling object and the loose ones that never correlated to a `Renderable` event (a post-process blit, a fullscreen triangle, a user-invoked immediate draw, anything outside the normal culled-object pipeline).
+Each `ProfiledCallingObject` owns a contiguous range of this array via `DrawStart`/`DrawEnd` (see `GetDraws`) - a draw outside every object's range is a loose one.
+  `DrawHierarchyCollector` flushes whatever's still buffered and unclaimed straight here whenever the switch changes, the view ends, or the frame ends - so these draws are never silently dropped, and never misattributed to some later, unrelated object either.
+- `GetDraws(ProfiledCallingObject)` - returns the `ReadOnlySpan<ProfiledDrawCall>` slice of `Draws`
+  that object owns, using its `DrawStart`/`DrawEnd`

 No stable identity across frames (a switch is "the Nth issued this frame in this command buffer"), so unlike View/Pass/CommandBuffer these are always fresh-allocated, never pooled - acceptable since